Cacti/documentation/Frequently-Asked-Questions.md

 **Q:** One of my devices rebooted and now I have a huge spike on my graph!

-**A:** This occurs because the reboot causes SNMP's counters to reset, which can cause a rather large spike on the graph when RRDTool tries to determine the change between the new small counter value and the large previous value.
+**A:** This occurs because the reboot causes SNMP counters to reset, which can cause a rather large spike on the graph when RRDTool tries to determine the change between the new small counter value and the large previous value.
 One way to combat this issue is to specify realistic maximum values for your data